drecinar/DeepFakeDetect/README.md

 Comparison of a few DeepFake Detection Algorithms

+## If you want to work on Jupyter Notebook check: [DeepFake Detection Comparison Notebook](DeepFake_Detection_Model_Comparison.ipynb)

 ## Downloading Data

-First of all, you must download the dataset, go to "data/README.txt" and download dataset from link!
+First of all, you must download the dataset, go to [README](data/README.txt) and download dataset from link!

 ## Creating Environment